KMA-TTCS-Nhom32/documents/README.md

 ## This repository includes:
 - Reports
-- Diagrams (UML diagrams like Use cases, Sequences, Activities, etc...
+- Diagrams (UML diagrams like Use cases, Sequences, Activities, etc...)
 - Notes
+- Our workflows